Being able to send your dog to a specific place, such as their bed or their dog mat, is one of the most useful things you can train.

 When using multiple place targets, the verbal cue you use can help make it clear to your dog where they are supposed to go.
 When I'm using my dog's mat, I say "go to bed" as a verbal cue.
 When using the raised platform, I use "place."

 Do you want your dog's place to be portable?
-Use a dog mat, such as the Mutt Mat (what I use), a dog travel bed like the one below, or a designated bath mat or yoga mat (cut to size).
+Use a dog mat, such as the Mutt Mat (what I use as a portable "place"), or a dog travel bed like the Chuckit!
+Travel Dog Bed, or a designated bath mat or yoga mat (cut to size).

 You can certainly use your dog's crate as their place if you only plan on using this in your home or if you bring their crate with you while traveling.
 Or, if your dog has a favorite dog bed, you can make that their place.